seiscode/cp_ppsd/README.md

 # PPSD Batch Processing and Visualization Tool

-This project is a Python-based seismological data analysis tool specifically designed for batch computation and visualization of Probabilistic Power Spectral Density (PPSD).
-The tool is built on the ObsPy library, supports flexible parameter configuration through TOML configuration files, and provides professional four-in-one analysis charts.
+This project is developed by the [Seismic Data Processing Group,](#About the Seismic Data Processing Group) serving as a Python-based tool for seismological data analysis.
+It is specifically designed for the batch processing and visualization of Probabilistic Power Spectral Density (PPSD).
+The tool is built upon the [ObsPy](https://github.com/obspy/obspy) library, supports flexible parameter configuration via TOML files, and provides professional four-in-one analysis plots.

 ## Main Features